 Advait Living’s multigrain atta contains five whole grains -

-This proprietary mix of Advait Living’s multigrain atta consists of much lower whole wheat content at 40% (no refined wheat) as compared to commercially available multigrain attas which consists primarily of wheat (that ranges anywhere between 60-80%).
-In commercial multigrains, other grains range at just 20-30% approx. However, with Advait Living’s multigrain atta you can access 60% of other grains, making it truly exciting and unique.
+This proprietary mix of Advait Living’s multigrain atta consists of much lower whole wheat content at 40% (no refined wheat) as compared to commercially available multigrain attas, which consist primarily of wheat (that ranges anywhere between 60-80%).
+The ingredients ratio of multigrain atta allows access to 60% of grains beyond wheat, whereas many commercial blends include only about 20–30% other grains, making Advait Living’s formulation nutritionally more diverse.

 Most importantly, this fresh mix is produced in small batches without any preservatives or additives to ensure top quality.
 It is best to store this flour in the refrigerator to increase its shelf life for up to 6 months.

 Advait Living’s multigrain atta is best used to make homemade rotis.
-Since it is high in fiber, the roti may be darker than wheat rotis and need to be served hot.
+Since it is high in fibre, the roti may be darker than wheat rotis and needs to be served hot.
 Rotis kept in the casserole will become hard and chewy.
-To make softer roti’s you have the option of adding more regular atta to your dough.
+To make softer rotis, you have the option of adding more regular atta to your dough.
 Just take a 50:50 ratio of multigrain mix with normal wheat atta (from your kitchen) and make your rotis.

 2. Multi Millet Mix Atta (Gluten-Free)

-Advait Living’s Multi Millet Mix Atta is a perfect alternative for whole wheat atta that contains gluten.
+Advait Living’s Multi Millet Mix Atta is a perfect alternative to whole wheat atta that contains gluten.
 This Multi Millet Mix Atta contains

-This proprietary mix of multi grains is 100% gluten-free and only contains traditionally grown millets.
-It is loaded with natural dietary fibre as the entire millet kernel, (including bran, germ, and endosperm) is milled on a slow stone chakki.
-No wheat is added.
+This proprietary mix of multigrains only contains traditionally grown millets.
+It is loaded with natural dietary fibre as the entire millet kernel (including bran, germ, and endosperm) is milled on a slow stone chakki.
+With no wheat added, such formulations are often preferred by individuals seeking organic multigrain atta or cleaner-label grain options.

 Advait Living’s Lo Carb Nuts & Seeds Mix is another excellent replacement for whole wheat atta, especially for those who are considering reducing carbohydrates in their diets.
 It contains

-This proprietary mix of multigrains is 100% gluten-free and contains less than 10 carbohydrates per 100 gm of atta.
+This proprietary mix of multigrains is 100% gluten-free and contains less than 10 carbohydrates per 100 g of atta.
+People often choose such a combination when looking for the best multigrain atta for weight loss or carbohydrate-controlled diets.

-Our Lo carb atta is freshly milled only after you place your order and has a shelf life of 1 month.
-It also lacks preservatives and additives, such as bromate, glycerides, ascorbic acid, and azodicarbonamide (ADA), keeping it more healthy.
+Advait Living's Lo carb atta is freshly milled only after you place your order and has a shelf life of 1 month.
+It also lacks preservatives and additives, such as bromate, glycerides, ascorbic acid, and azodicarbonamide (ADA), keeping it healthier.

 To extend the shelf life, refrigerate this atta and enjoy it for up to 6 months.
-Rotis made from Lo-carb atta are grainy, and chewy and may require getting accustomed to its unique flavour and texture.
-To make rotis’, make the dough with hot water, add a tsp of oil and leave for 15-30 mins before rolling the rotis.
+Rotis made from Lo-carb atta are grainy, chewy and may require getting accustomed to their unique flavour and texture.
+To make rotis, make the dough with hot water, add a tsp of oil and leave for 15-30 mins before rolling the rotis.

 You can use it to make rotis, breads, sourdoughs and cookies.